 A big draft horse pulling an Amish buggy is a pretty common sight in our part of the world, often bringing me to my office window when I hear the clomp, clomp, clomp of hoofs coming down Boyt Drive.
 It makes think that even in today’s fast paced, ultra tech world, we are not that far removed from the days when our nation was settled by adventurous men and women with pack trains and mule drawn wagons.

-Across the western United States and Canada, hunters and outfitters are getting their mountain horses shoed up and ready for the upcoming elk, deer and sheep seasons.
+Across the western United States and Canada, hunters and outfitters throw on their waterproof hunting jacket and get their mountain horses shoed up and ready for the upcoming elk, deer and sheep seasons.

 Those in the know will forever argue the merits of one breed over another when it comes to mountain hunting horses, but one fact that cannot be argued is that many of the horses engaged in the hunting business are draft horse/quarter horse crosses.